carolineb22/Critter-Care-Shelter-Management-Sim/README.md

 # Critter Care: Shelter Management Sim 🐾

 Critter Care: Shelter Management Sim is a JavaFX-based simulation game where players manage an animal shelter.
 Players accept animals, track their stats, and make decisions to improve their well-being and the shelter’s reputation.
-# ⚠️ Current Features
+# ⚠️ PLEASE NOTE
-This peoject is completly still a work in progress and may be completely overhauled using a different engine or language and this project is just here to show the progress, the game is not currently in a playable state.
+This project is completly still a work in progress and may be completely overhauled using a different engine or language and this project is just here to show the progress, the game is not currently in a playable state.

 # 🚀 Current Features